nu1ww/System-Architecture-Plan-for-Tour-De-France-Tracking-System/technical-document copy.md

             - S3 Bucket
             - Cloud Front for distribution
 3. Real-time Race Tracker Server:
-    - The application will be responsible for collecting data from the mobile application and distributing it to all spectators watching the race in the frontend user application.
+    - This Websocket application will be responsible for collecting data from the mobile application and distributing it to all spectators watching the race in the frontend user application.
         - Cloud Service
         - AWS Lambda
         - AWS API Gateway for websocket endpoint of a two-way communication link.